Browse our FAQ database and find the answers you need, documents or additional information.

 How to integrate a KABA B-NET 9250/9290 access control in a Kentix alarm system.

-This requires a valid e-mail account, which has to be entered in the “Configuration” section in the web interface of the MultiSensor.
+This requires a valid e-mail account, which has to be entered in the “Configuration” section in the web interface of the device.

-When the sending of an e-mail fails, there will be a logbook entry showing an error code.
+When the sending of an e-mail fails, there will be an entry in the system logbook.

-In most cases the errors are caused by authentication problems – a failed attempt to login to the server, or the user data are invalid – either on the MultiSensor or on the server side.
+In most cases the errors are caused by authentication problems – a failed attempt to login to the server, or the user data are invalid – either on the Kentix device or on the server side.

-When having a problem with the sending of e-mails please always check/compare the entered data in the MultiSensor.
+When having a problem with the sending of e-mails please always check/compare the entered data in the device.

-Also take care that the encryption type and communication port are set in accordance to the e-mail server.
+Also take care that the encryption type and communication port are set in accordance to the e-mail server and the device is able to communicate through the firefall.

 In case of a connection error in the ControlCenter when trying to access an AlarmManager please check the following points: